netdata/netdata/docs/guides/step-by-step/step-03.md

 ## Why use Netdata Cloud?

-Our [Cloud documentation](https://github.com/netdata/netdata/blob/master/docs/cloud/cloud.mdx) does a good job (we think!) of explaining why Cloud gives you a ton of value at no cost:
+Our documentation on [monitoring your infrastructure](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md) does a good job (we think!) of explaining why Cloud gives you a ton of value at no cost:

 > Netdata Cloud gives you real-time visibility for your entire infrastructure.
 With Netdata Cloud, you can run all your
 > distributed Agents in headless mode _and_ access the real-time metrics and insightful charts from their dashboards.